heimdal/heimdal/lib/asn1/README.md

-	     Add to the C struct generated for the given ASN.1 SET or SEQUENCE type named ASN1-TYPE a “hidden” field named fname of C type ‘heim_object_t’ values of which will be copied and released with ‘heim_release()’ and ‘heim_retain()’ respectively.
+	     Add to the C struct generated for the given ASN.1 SET or SEQUENCE type named ASN1-TYPE a “hidden” field named fname of C type ‘heim_object_t’ values of which will be copied and released with ‘heim_retain()’ and ‘heim_release()’ respectively.

      --decorate=ASN1-TYPE:void*:fname
-	     Add to the C struct generated for the given ASN.1 SET or SEQUENCE type named ASN1-TYPE a “hidden” field named fname of type ‘void *’ (but do not encode or decode it.
+	     Add to the C struct generated for the given ASN.1 SET, SEQUENCE, or CHOICE type named ASN1-TYPE a “hidden” field named fname of type ‘void *’ (but do not encode or decode it.

 	     The destructor and copy constructor functions generated by this compiler for ASN1-TYPE will set this field to the ‘NULL’ pointer.

      --decorate=ASN1-TYPE:FIELD-C-TYPE:fname[?]:[copyfn]:[freefn]:header
-	     Add to the C struct generated for the given ASN.1 SET or SEQUENCE type named ASN1-TYPE a “hidden” field named fname of the given external C type FIELD-C-TYPE, declared in the given header but do not encode or decode this field.
+	     Add to the C struct generated for the given ASN.1 SET, SEQUENCE, or CHOICE type named ASN1-TYPE a “hidden” field named fname of the given external C type FIELD-C-TYPE, declared in the given header but do not encode or decode this field.
 If the fname ends in a question mark, then treat the field as OPTIONAL.

 	     The header must include double quotes or angle brackets.
-The copyfn must be the name of a copy constructor function that takes a pointer to a source value of the type, and a pointer to a des- tination value of the type, in that order, and which returns zero on success or else a system error code on failure.
-The freefn must be the name of a destructor function that takes a pointer to a value of the type and which releases resources referenced by that value, but does not free the value itself (the run-time al- locates this value as needed from the C heap).
+The copyfn must be the name of a copy constructor function that takes a pointer to a source value of the type, and a pointer to a des‐ tination value of the type, in that order, and which returns zero on success or else a system error code on failure.
+The freefn must be the name of a destructor function that takes a pointer to a value of the type and which releases resources referenced by that value, but does not free the value itself (the run-time al‐ locates this value as needed from the C heap).
 The freefn should also reset the value to a pristine state (such as all zeros).

 	     If the copyfn and freefn are empty strings, then the decoration field will neither be copied nor freed by the functions generated for the TYPE.

-	     NOTE: At this time only one decoration may be specified per type.

      --one-code-file
 	     Generate a single source code file.
 Otherwise a separate code